 Flows of approximately 800-1000 cfs are generally considered to be optimal.
-It's a fun ride at higher flows although features begin to wash out a the higher end of the range.
+It's a fun ride at higher flows with faster current and fewer eddies.
 The river can be run at 600 cfs or even a bit lower.

 |TWISP RIVER NEAR TWISP, WA|

 |1y50d21h25m||@Twisp Buttermilk Creek to town of Twisp [WA]||Twisp River||2000 cfs||Thomas O'Keefe|

 |3y55d18h25m||@Twisp Buttermilk Creek to town of Twisp [WA]||Twisp River Trip||1110 cfs||Thomas O'Keefe|

 |> 10 years||Twisp [WA]||Twisp River||n/a||Thomas O'Keefe|